 Bulk Carrier Collision

 It caused enough damage to the structure to shut it down for an extended period.
-The ship also received significant and expensive damage, but luckily no one was injured.
-The fault for the accident was with the drawbridge operator, who was found to be intoxicated.
+The ship also received significant and expensive damage, but luckily, no one was injured.
+The drawbridge operator, who was found to be intoxicated, was at fault for the accident.
 He lowered the bridge onto the ship, causing the damage.

 Maritime Rights and Legal Resources

-You have an exciting and lucrative job if you work in the Port of Detroit or on the ships that ply the waters of the Great Lakes and the Detroit River.
+If you work in the Port of Detroit or on the ships that ply the waters of the Great Lakes and the Detroit River, you have an exciting and lucrative job.

 The downside to maritime work anywhere is that it can be hazardous.
 If you have been injured in a workplace accident, you know how terrible it feels to be hurt and unable to work.